yarosman/graalvm-oracle-jre-docker/README.md

 ## What’s inside

-The image is similar to [`openjdk`](https://hub.docker.com/_/openjdk/) except, of course, this one comes with Graal VM.
+The image is similar to [`eclipse-temurin`](https://hub.docker.com/_/eclipse-temurin) except, this one comes with GraalVM, and build from official `container-registry.oracle.com/graalvm/jdk` but as `jre` version.

 ## Usage

 ```
-$ docker pull ghcr.io/yarosman/graalvm-jre-docker:17.0.12
+$ docker pull ghcr.io/yarosman/graalvm-oracle-jre:17.0.12
 ```

-See all available images at https://github.com/yarosman/graalvm-jre-docker/pkgs/container/graalvm-jre-docker
+See all available images at ???

 ## License